mpasternak/django-nginx-push-stream/README.rst

 This package makes it easier to send information to specific sessions or all users of your Django-based website:

+* send message to all users.

+Not yet shown in examples (patches accepted):

 * send message to a specific Django session: browser subscribes to a channel with name based on session id (as shown in test_project),

-* send message to all users (as shown in test_project),

-Not yet shown in examples (patches accepted):

 * send message to all logged-in users: make logged in users subscribe to a queue for logged in users,